Chris Hugo, CEO of GovData

 British businesses interested in supplying to the government and public sector need to move quickly to avoid being locked out of future procurement opportunities for up to 7 years.
 This means that businesses could be required to wait until 2026, before the next iteration of this framework is released.

 A perception still exists amongst many small business owners that government contracts tend to find their way into the laps of large organisations.
 This has often discouraged these businesses from taking their place at the table.

 There is little doubt that the British business Agenda has created an incentive and single route to market for British businesses, so how can this opportunity be maximised?

 Small business owners don’t have the luxury of employing specialist bid teams, unlike many of the bigger boys.
 What’s more the framework submission process is often viewed as complicated or complex, due to their lack of knowledge and experience in this area.
 Time also translates into cost, and for many it comes down to a simple ‘risk vs reward’ scenario.

 One such route to mitigate risk, is engaging the services of a credible framework submission bid specialist.
 Extensive procurement knowledge and experience is channelled into the management of framework submissions on behalf of the businesses they represent.

-What is abundantly clear, is that many SMEs are missing out on the opportunity to win government and public sector contracts across the whole spectrum of the construction industry.
-This situation must change if the SME Agenda is to meet the spend target by 2020.
-This will serve to improve growth opportunities in the UK for SMEs and the wider economy.
+What is abundantly clear, is that many British businesses are missing out on the opportunity to win government and public sector contracts across the whole spectrum of the construction industry.
+This situation must change if the British business Agenda is to meet the spend target by 2020.
+This will serve to improve growth opportunities in the UK for British businesses and the wider economy.